silica-dev/Bibata_Cursor_Translucent/README.md

 Most problems can be fixed by following instructions in the original ```Bibata_Cursor``` readme.

 ## Work in progress
+### I DO NOT UPDATE THIS BOARD ON THE WINDOWS BRANCH

 | Completed Tasks | ![](https://github.com/adapta-project/adapta-github-resources/blob/master/images/check-on.png?raw=true) | In Progress | ![]( https://github.com/adapta-project/adapta-github-resources/blob/master/images/check-off.png?raw=true) |
 |-----------------|---------------------------------------------------------------------------------------------------------|-------------------------------------------|-----------------------------------------------------------------------------------------------------------|